coleslaw-org/coleslaw/docs/plugin-use.md

 **Example**: ```(mathjax)```

+### Options

+`:force`, when specified with a true value, will force the inclusion of MathJax, even if no posts are tagged "math".
+Default value is `nil`.

+`:mathjax-url` specifies the location of the `MathJax.js`.
+The default value is `"http://cdn.mathjax.org/mathjax/latest/MathJax.js"`.
+This is useful if you want to force a specific value of MathJax, or if you have a local copy of MathJax and want to use that version.

+`:config` allows the specification of the config parameter of `MathJax.js`.
+The default value is `"TeX-AMS-MML_HTMLorMML"`.

 ## ReStructuredText

 **Description**: Some people really like [ReStructuredText](http://docutils.sourceforge.net/rst.html).
 Who knows why?
 But it only took one method to add, so yeah!
 Just create a post with ```format: rst``` and the plugin will do the rest.